Non-Linear Precoding via Dirty Paper Coding for Near-Field Downlink MISO Communications: Introduction

 \subsection{Contributions}

-While NFC has been studied extensively, as highlighted in the above literature survey, existing works primarily focus on linear precoding techniques and do not fully investigate the fundamental performance limits achievable through optimal non-linear precoding in near-field multiuser scenarios.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item We investigate the application of Dirty Paper Coding (DPC) to near-field multiuser MISO systems and demonstrate its significant performance advantages over conventional linear precoding schemes by exploiting optimal interference pre-cancellation. \item We formulate and solve the sum-rate maximization problems under both zero-forcing (ZF) and DPC schemes, deriving optimal power allocation solutions for each approach. \item Through extensive numerical simulations, we provide several key insights into near-field precoding performance: (i) quantification of the sum-rate gains achieved by DPC over ZF across various near-field configurations, (ii) analysis of how user proximity and spatial correlation affect the performance gap between linear and non-linear precoding, and (iii) geometric interpretation of when and why DPC substantially outperforms ZF in spatially correlated near-field channels. \end{itemize}
+While NFC has been studied extensively, existing works primarily focus on linear precoding techniques.
+To the best of our knowledge, this is the first work to investigate and quantify the performance gains of non-linear Dirty Paper Coding in near-field multiuser scenarios.
+The main contributions of this paper are: \begin{itemize} \item We investigate the application of Dirty Paper Coding (DPC) to near-field multiuser MISO systems and demonstrate its significant performance advantages over conventional Zero-Forcing precoding by exploiting optimal interference pre-cancellation. \item We formulate and solve the sum-rate maximisation problems under both ZF and DPC schemes, deriving optimal power allocation solutions for each approach in the near-field regime. \item Through extensive numerical simulations, we provide several key insights into near-field precoding performance: (i) quantification of the sum-rate gains achieved by DPC over ZF across various near-field configurations, (ii) analysis of how user proximity and spatial correlation affect the performance gap between linear and non-linear precoding, and (iii) geometric interpretation of when and why DPC substantially outperforms ZF in spatially correlated near-field channels. \end{itemize}